+Ĭ. children who qualify for pupil premium.
 Challenge number Detail of challenge 1 Low attendance for specific pupils.
 Over time, attendance for pupil premium children at the school compares well with local and national comparisons.
 Persistent absence figures have increased for pupil premium children as we have a small number of children for whom we work closely with the family and support services to improve attendance.
-Currently, of the 39 disadvantaged children: 71.82 % (28) pp/ppp children have an attendance above 95% since 1st September 2022 to Jan 2023 89.7% (35) pp/ppp children have an attendance above 90% since 1st September 2022 to Jan 2023 Of the pp/ppp children below 90%: school work closely with other agencies including Attendance Officer and Children missing in education for 1 PP child 2 To ensure access to all opportunities (visits/residentials/music lessons/before and after school clubs) etc.in order to address some of the additional disadvantage caused by social deprivation for these families.
+Currently, of the 37 disadvantaged children (either Pupil premium (PP), Pupil premium plus (PPP), Ever 6 FSM or Looked After child (LAC): 65% (24/37) pp/ppp children have an attendance above 95% since 1st September 2023 to Jan 2024.
+92% (34/37) pp/ppp children have an attendance above 90% since 1st September 2023 to Jan 2024.
+92.70% is the overall attendance of the 37 disadvantaged children for this period.
+Of the 3 pp/ppp children below 90%: school work closely with each individual family or other agencies including the Attendance Officer for 1 PP child 2 To ensure access to all opportunities (visits/residentials/music lessons/before and after school clubs) etc.in order to address some of the additional disadvantage caused by social deprivation for these families.
 3 Anxiety - Covid related, attachment disorder, low self-esteem.
 Observations and conversations with children show that anxiety levels appear to be higher than pre-Covid times.
 National studies support our findings that the well-being of all pupils, especially disadvantaged children have been at a higher risk of being impacted by partial school closures, despite the vast majority of our vulnerable pupils being in school during this time.
 4 The progress and attainment of disadvantaged children in the school is generally in line with other pupils within the school and often better than pupils nationally.
 See table below for July 2022 KS1 and KS2 data.
 In addition, as a school we need to be aware of the disadvantaged pupils that should attain at greater depth than the expected standard as, generally, disadvantaged pupils do not attain at greater depth.
-Current attains ment ( KS1 Y2 Teacher assessment levels) July 2022: present Y3 PP/PPP children
+Current attain ment (KS1 Y2 Teacher assessment levels) July 2023: present Y3 PP/PPP children